 Welcome!

-I am a consultant at the World Bank with a PhD degree in Macroeconomic Theory and Development Economics at York University.
+I am a Data Analyst/Researcher at the OECD and a former consultant at the World Bank, with a PhD in Macroeconomic Theory and Development Economics from York University.

-At the World Bank, I have contributed to numerous research projects in environmental and development economics, and I have played a key role in producing flagship reports as a core member of the Changing Wealth of Nations (CWON) project.
-My recent experience has strengthened my research capabilities, as well as my teamwork and communication skills, equipping me to address complex challenges in global economic development.
+At the World Bank, I contributed to numerous research projects in environmental and development economics and played a key role in producing flagship reports as a core member of the Changing Wealth of Nations (CWON) project.
+My recent experience has further strengthened my research capabilities, as well as my teamwork and communication skills, equipping me to address complex challenges in global economic development and environmental policy.